 The 93 seats were refurbished (saving them from a landfill) – new padding and fabric, armrests refinished, new carpet installed, tech booth window and cable ports enlarged, stage floor scraped (about 1/2″ of paint!), and the interior repainted.
 Various private donations and funds raised through the Barn Sale, Jewelry Heist, and Name-A-Seat, covered all the renovation expenses.

 To celebrate Clague Playhouse’s 90th Season and 50th in the Barn, a dinner was held on August 19, 2017.
 To illustrate the expanse and variety of productions during those 90 years, we dug into our archives for photos.
 We were overwhelmed.
 Those that we found are mounted on multiple displays.
 Only news clips were found for the “Early Years” panel, and in some cases photos were unavailable due to cancellations of productions for repairs, upgrades, or renovation or photos were lost.
 The early news clips, however, did reveal several titles of plays: The Happy Ending, Double Door, The Wonder Hat, There’s Always Tomorrow, Tobacco Alley, Susan and God, The 13th Chair, Late Love, The Male Animal, Enchanted Cottage, Three Taps at Twelve.

 Throughout its history, Clague Playhouse has been truly a community theater.
 We are a non-profit organization served by countless hours of volunteer help.
 The membership of the Playhouse is made up of individuals from all walks of life.
 This varied membership elects a Board of Directors, who see to the overall operations of the theater.
-As we begin our 90th season and our 50th in the Barn, we are reminded “Because of you, our tradition continues…”
+As we continue our 90th season and our 50th in the Barn, we are reminded “Because of you, our tradition continues…”